hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 Nearest-neighbor 2x upsample is implemented through the 64-byte v2
 `UPSAMPLE_NEAREST` command.
-The supported subset is static batch-1 INT8 with exactly 32 channels, equal input/output quantization, and an exact 2x increase in both spatial dimensions.
+The supported subset is static batch-1 INT8 with the selected depths C32, C128, or C256, equal input/output quantization, and an
+exact 2x increase in both spatial dimensions.
 The compiler legalizes TFLite `ResizeNearestNeighbor` into the existing nearest-resampling AvgPool form, keeps both internal tensors C32 blocked, and requires an out-of-place output.
-The runtime validates the C32/2x contract, overflow-safe input/output ranges, TCDM references, and non-overlap before calling the existing `spatz_upsample_nearest2x_c32_i8` assembly kernel used by native Micro-YOLO.
-C33 and non-2x shapes are intentionally rejected rather than routed through an untested generic fallback.
+The runtime validates the selected-depth/2x contract, overflow-safe input/output ranges, TCDM references, and non-overlap.
+Multi-group tensors call the existing `spatz_upsample_nearest2x_c32_i8` assembly kernel used by native Micro-YOLO once per C32 group-plane, with independent input and four-times-larger output plane strides.
+C64, C33, and non-2x shapes are intentionally rejected rather than routed through an untested generic fallback.

 The compiler-generated H2/W3/C32 package passes byte-exactly on Verilator at 86,036 simulated ns, with 83,998 ns measured invocation time and 50,260 PMU